johnrm174/model-railway-signalling/README.md

            and onto the divergent route.
 Examples of "Approach on Red" and "Approach on Yellow" are provided.
            For "Approach on yellow", the signals behind will show the correct flashing yellow aspects.

+'test_semaphore_approach_control' - Similar to the above, but this simulates/automates the series of
+           signals within a block section (e.g. outer home, inner home, starter, advanced starter etc).
+           In this scenario, the distant and home signals should never be cleared for an approaching train if a subsequent home signal (in the same 'Block Section') is set to DANGER.
+In this case each preceding home signal (and the distant) would remain ON to slow down the train on the approach to the first home signal.
+As the signal is approached, the signal would then be cleared to enable the train to continue (at low speed) towards the next home signal.

 'test_harman-signalist_sc1.py'- developed primarily for testing using the Harmann Signallist SC1 decoder.
            Enables the various modes to be selected (includes programming of CVs) and then tested.
 I used this decoder as it provided the most flexibility for some of my more complex signal types.